vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

        # Create EasyVVUQ-QCGPJ Executor that will process the execution
        qcgpjexec = Executor()

-       # Create QCG PJ-Manager with 4 cores (if you want to use all available resources remove the resources parameter)
+       # Create QCG-PilotJob Manager with 4 cores (if you want to use all available resources remove the resources parameter)
        # Refer to the documentation for customisation options.
        qcgpjexec.create_manager(dir=my_campaign.campaign_dir, resources='4')